-Dr. Estella Carpi is the Research Associate on the Southern Responses to Displacement project.
+Dr. Estella Carpi was the Research Associate on the Southern Responses to Displacement project (2017 – 2022).

 Estella received a PhD in Social Anthropology from the University of Sydney (Australia), with a study on social responses to crisis and crisis management in Lebanon.
 After studying Arabic in Milan and Damascus (2002-2007), she received a MPhil degree in Linguistic Anthropology.

 Estella has worked as a researcher for several academic and research institutions in the Middle Eastern region, including the New York University (Abu Dhabi), Lebanon Support (Beirut), Trends Research & Advisory (Abu Dhabi), UN-Habitat (Beirut), the American University of Beirut, UNDP (Cairo), and the International Development Research Centre (Cairo).

 Her work has focused on displacement, forced migration, social welfare, gender equality, and humanitarian aid provision in the Arab Levant and Turkey.
 She has lectured extensively in the Social Sciences in Italy, Australia, and Lebanon.

 In autumn 2016 she was awarded a “Mobility, Displacement, and Forced Migration” CIRS-Georgetown University (Qatar) grant to carry out research on livelihoods and refugee self-reliance in northern Lebanon and southern Turkey.

 During the completion of Estella’s doctoral dissertation she engaged with both Northern-led and Southern-led responses to internal displacement following the Lebanon-Israel war in July 2006.